furusystems/shaderblox/NOTES.md

 [GLSL Language Spec](http://www.khronos.org/files/opengles_shading_language.pdf)

+Future:

+- Const should have haxe-based type
+- basic parsing into something similar to an AST by extending bracketExplode.
+- the AST is used to produce a glsl string on demand and makes for easier, more robust source modifications

-- maybe rename superclass main to super()? so we can do void main(){
+- maybe rename superclass main to super(), and others super.func_name? so we can do void main(){
 		super();